 Immediately after your breast reduction surgery, your breasts will be heavily bandaged, drainage tubes may need to be placed there to drain any excess fluids, and you will also likely need to take medication for pain and antibiotics to decrease the risk of infection.

-For the next several days after your breast reduction surgery:
+For the next several days following your breast reduction surgery

 - There could be swelling, bruising, or tenderness in the breast area

 - Your surgeon may recommend a compression bra to help protect the healing breast tissue